 Breakfast Egg Wrap

-This low-carb egg wrap is a customizable powerhouse breakfast wrap recipe!
-The egg wrap itself is thin, crepe-like, and can be filled with anything!
+This low-carb egg wrap is a thin, crepe-like wrap made with eggs and can be filled with anything - it's low-carb, high-protein and flavorful!

 This post may contain affiliate links.
 Please read our disclosure policy.

-This is breakfast egg wrap recipe is inspired by a Lebanese-style omelette called “ejjeh” which is a mix of eggs, flour, spices, and herbs that is then formed into patties or pancakes and fried.
-While the concept of adding flour to breakfast eggs may seem odd to many outside of the Middle East, it’s a secret ingredient that creates a unique egg wrap.
-Adding flour to an omelette, egg wrap, or even eggs, in general, gives it more structure and substance.
-Trust me, just try it!
+This breakfast egg wrap recipe is inspired by a Lebanese-style omelette called “ejjeh” that I grew up with.
+It’s basically a mix of eggs, flour, spices, and herbs that is formed into patties or pancakes and fried.
+The idea of adding flour to breakfast eggs may seem odd, but it’s a secret ingredient that creates a unique egg wrap by giving it more structure.

 • Eggs: The eggs are the main ingredient and you want to use at least 2.
 That being said, you can add in additional eggs or even opt to use the egg whites only (if you go egg white only, you’ll need at least 3 eggs).
 Keep in mind the more eggs you add, the thicker the wrap will be, and the egg flavor becomes more prominent.